 Who are Recovery Shoes For?

 Recovery shoes are for any athlete that puts in high workout volume and is looking to improve recovery time post workout.
+The best recovery shoes on the market reduce stress and are great at providing relief.

 While runners are the typical users of a recovery shoe, it would be perfect for any athlete including CrossFit, Hybrid Athletes, and even team sports athletes.